 - Routine Repairs - These are cases where there is no risk to people or further damage to the property.
 We will carry out the work to make your home a better place to live, but the timescales for doing so will be longer.

 The Housing Repairs Service will carry out most repairs to your home.
 However, there are some repairs that you will have to pay for yourself.
-This list of who is responsible for repairs [45kb] shows the majority of repairs which you would be expected to pay for, you will also be charged for repairs of damage caused by an accident, neglect or misuse by you, anyone living with you, or your visitors, and any repairs which need to be carried out after you move out of your home and which go beyond fair wear and tear.
+This list will explain who is responsible for repairs [45kb] of each item.

 Rechargeable repairs [988kb] will only be carried out where you have agreed to meet the costs, which will include an administrative charge and VAT.
 For more information you can read our full Rechargeable Repairs Policy and Procedure [299kb].

-We are happy for you to carry out repairs to your home yourself, however these repairs must be carried out to an acceptable standard.
+You can carry out repairs to your home, however these repairs must be carried out to an acceptable standard.
 If the work involves any changes to your home, i.e. through an upgrade to any fixtures, flooring etc, then you will need to apply for permission before beginning the work.

-We welcome your comments on the repairs service we provide.
 If at any time you are not satisfied with our service please let us know by contacting The Repairs Centre, your complaint will then be considered in line with the Council's .
-If you remain dissatisfied after having had your complaint considered under the Complaints Procedure you can take the matter to the Scottish Public Services Ombudsman:
+If you remain dissatisfied after having had your complaint considered under the Complaints Procedure you can take the matter to the Scottish Public Services Ombudsman